 When the fourth Thursday in November rolls around, a lot of folks think about turkey and pie.
 Others gear up for a big game or an all-out shopping campaign.
 Some simply want to get outside and enjoy all there is under the Big Sky.
-We’ve got some thoughts on what makes a perfect Montana Thanksgiving weekend.
+We’ve got some thoughts on what makes a perfect Montana Thanksgiving in 2022.
 But, whatever it is that makes Thanksgiving special for you, just remember to take a moment for a little gratitude.

 The night before Thanksgiving is when many folks kick off the holiday season with an early happy hour—that often goes long into the evening.
 If you’re in Southwest Montana, slide on your party boots and head to the Pony Bar.
 It’s the one bar in a one-horse town, but it’s a popular drinking destination for people who are looking for a party.
 Just make plans to get home safely.